Rita E. Hauser

-Rita E. HauserRita E. Hauser is President of The Hauser Foundation.
-She is an international lawyer and former senior partner at the New York City law firm, Stroock & Stroock & Lavan where she was a senior partner for more than twenty years.
-Dr. Hauser served on the President's Foreign Intelligence Advisory Board from 2001 to 2004.
+Rita E. Hauser ‘59, president of the Hauser Foundation, is an international lawyer and was a senior partner for more than 20 years at the New York City law firm Stroock & Stroock & Lavan.
+She served on the President’s Intelligence Advisory Board from 2009 to 2013 and on the President’s Foreign Intelligence Advisory Board from 2001 to 2004.

 Elected a member of the American Academy of Arts and Sciences in April 2012, Dr. Hauser chaired, for two decades (1993-2016), the International Peace Institute (a think tank for United Nations–related matters) and was on the Advisory Board of the International Crisis Group.
 She chaired the American Ditchley Foundation, supporting Great Britain’s leading conference center from 2006 through 2010, and was elected a governor of the British Ditchley Foundation in July 2010.
 She was a director of the International Advisory Council of the Lowy Institute for International Policy (Australia), the International Institute for Strategic Studies (UK; 1996-2006), and the RAND Corporation (1999-2009).
 Dr. Hauser was a vice chair of the Dean’s Advisory Board at Harvard Law School, national co-chair of the last Harvard University Campaign, and honorary chair of the current campaign.
 She holds advanced degrees from the University of Strasbourg, in France; Harvard and NYU law schools; and the University of Paris Law Faculty.
 In April 1997 she and her husband founded the Hauser Center for Nonprofit Organizations at Harvard University (now the Hauser Institute for Civil Society).